Open-Cascade-SAS/OCCT/dox/user_guides/visualization/visualization.md

 After these checks the algorithm passes to the last stage.

-* **Third stage** -- overlap or inclusion test of a particular sensitive entity
+##### Third stage -- overlap or inclusion test of a particular sensitive entity

 If the entity is atomic, a simple SAT test is performed.
 In case of a complex entity, the third level BVH tree is traversed.
 The quantitative characteristics (like depth, distance to the center of geometry) of matched sensitive entities is analyzed and clipping planes are applied (if they have been set).
 The result of detection is stored and the algorithm returns to the second stage.

 @subsubsection occt_visu_2_2_3 Packages and classes

-Selection is implemented as a combination of various algorithms divided among several packages -- <i>SelectBasics</i>, <i>Select3D</i>, <i>SelectMgr</i> and <i>StdSelect</i>.
+Selection is implemented as a combination of various algorithms divided among several packages -- *SelectBasics*, *Select3D*, *SelectMgr* and *StdSelect*.

-<h4>SelectBasics</h4>
+#### SelectBasics

-<i>SelectBasics</i> package contains basic classes and interfaces for selection.
+*SelectBasics* package contains basic classes and interfaces for selection.
 The most notable are:
-  - <i>SelectBasics_SensitiveEntity</i> -- the base definition of a sensitive entity;
+  - *SelectBasics_SensitiveEntity* -- the base definition of a sensitive entity;
-  - <i>SelectBasics_EntityOwner</i> -- the base definition of the an entity owner -- the link between the sensitive entity and the object to be selected;
+  - *SelectBasics_EntityOwner* -- the base definition of the an entity owner -- the link between the sensitive entity and the object to be selected;
-  - <i>SelectBasics_PickResult</i> -- the structure for storing quantitative results of detection procedure, for example, depth and distance to the center of geometry;
+  - *SelectBasics_PickResult* -- the structure for storing quantitative results of detection procedure, for example, depth and distance to the center of geometry;
-  - <i>SelectBasics_SelectingVolumeManager</i> -- the interface for interaction with the current selection frustum.
+  - *SelectBasics_SelectingVolumeManager* -- the interface for interaction with the current selection frustum.

-Each custom sensitive entity must inherit at least <i>SelectBasics_SensitiveEntity</i>.
+Each custom sensitive entity must inherit at least *SelectBasics_SensitiveEntity*.

-<h4>Select3D</h4>
+#### Select3D

-<i>Select3D</i> package provides a definition of standard sensitive entities, such as:
+*Select3D* package provides a definition of standard sensitive entities, such as:
   - box;
   - circle;
   - curve;